GETTING STARTED

 Discreetly records login data to local storage.

 Gumshoe records website login credentials whenever it gets the chance, storing them securely in offline local storage to be reviewed and manipulated by the user (and only the user) at a later time.
-It is an open-source utility created a long time ago with no particular intentions in one direction or the other; the utility can be used maliciously by malicious users, and it can be used for legitimate purposes by users with legitimate intentions.
+It is an open-source utility created a long time ago with no particular intentions in one direction or the other.
 See the source on GitHub for more information and to verify that it's not sending your login details to some remote server (can also verify based on extension's permissions... either way, you should always make sure there's nothing fishy going on before you install this sort of thing).